Rakibul25/-100daysofcode-mobile_app-/README.md

 ### Day 07
 Designing the register interface for authentication
 ### Day 08
 Having some issues in the git branch, so I had to merge it with the previous branch.
 I learned how to create a separate branch with a previous commit.
-Also solved “R” resource issues.
+Also  “R” resource issues are solved.